Merging changes

 Observation

-The fast-forward merge happened because the common ancestor of the main
+The fast-forward merge happened because the common ancestor of the main and feature-two branches was the tip of the main branch itself.

 Cleanup